-In relation to the single-stage Calls for proposals covered by this amended Work Programme the relevant provisions of the Part B of the General Annexes to the Horizon Europe Work Programme 2021-2022 shall apply mutatis mutandis.
+In relation to the single-stage calls for proposals covered by this amended Work Programme the relevant provisions of the Part B of the General Annexes to the Horizon Europe Work Programme 2021-2022 shall apply mutatis mutandis.

-By way of derogation, in relation to the two-stage Calls for proposals covered by this amended Work Programme the following provisions shall apply:
+By way of derogation, in line with Article 5(2)(a) and Article 119(3) of the Council Regulation (EU) 2021/2085, in relation to the two-stage calls for proposals covered by this second amended Work Programme the following provisions shall apply:

-- Legal entities identified in the topic text of the Call for proposals shall not be eligible for funding from IHI JU.
-Nevertheless, these entities will be entitled to provide contributions as IHI JU members other than the Union, or contributing partners. - Legal entities participating in indirect actions selected under this type of Calls for proposals shall not be eligible for funding where: - (a) they are for-profit legal entities with an annual turnover of EUR 500 million or more; - (b) they are under the direct or indirect control of a legal entity described in point (a), or under the same direct or indirect control as a legal entity described in point (a); - (c) they are directly or indirectly controlling a legal entity referred to in point (a).
+- Legal entities identified in the topic text of the call for proposals shall not be eligible for funding from IHI JU.
+Nevertheless, these entities will be entitled to provide contributions as IHI JU members other than the Union, or contributing partners. - Legal entities participating in indirect actions selected under this type of calls for proposals shall not be eligible for funding where: - (a) they are for-profit legal entities with an annual turnover of EUR 500 million or more; - (b) they are under the direct or indirect control of a legal entity described in point (a), or under the same direct or indirect control as a legal entity described in point (a): - (c) they are directly or indirectly controlling a legal entity referred to in point (a).